-What does positive gram stain and negative culture indicates?
+What do positive gram stain and negative culture indicate?

-Positive grams stain with negative culture report gives information regarding adequacy sample collection, transport and also of culture methods used.
+Positive grams stain with a negative culture report gives information regarding the adequacy of sample collection, transport, and also of culture methods used.
 This situation may come in the following mentioned conditions:

 - Poor transport methods

 - Excessive exposure to air during sample processing